 To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
-The amount that you pay for a drug is called cost sharing, and there are two ways you may be asked to pay.
+The amount that you pay for a drug is called cost sharing, and there are three ways you may be asked to pay.

-- Copayment means that you pay a fixed amount each time you fill a prescription. - Coinsurance means that you pay a percent of the total cost of the drug each time you fill a prescription.
+- The deductible is the amount you must pay for drugs before our plan begins to pay its share. - Copayment means that you pay a fixed amount each time you fill a prescription. - Coinsurance means that you pay a percent of the total cost of the drug each time you fill a prescription.